Roles and guidelines in the localization community

 • Review pending translation suggestions from contributors and provide them with timely feedback that focuses on developing skills.

-• In-context l10n testing of all submitted translations.
+• Testing of all submitted translations in product.

 • Report issues concerning source language content issues.